isidoracupara/kpmg-pipeline_API_deployment/README.md

-# Customer facing API for the KPMG use case: instracting info from CLA documents
+# Customer facing API for the KPMG use case: extracting info from CLA documents
 ## Url: https://kpmg-cla.onrender.com/docs

 Features: